wazuh/wazuh-documentation/source/getting-started/components/kibana.rst

 Kibana
 ======

 Kibana is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
 In combination with the Wazuh Kibana plugin, it is also used for management and monitoring of the Wazuh infrastructure.
-From the Wazuh user interface, identity and access management can be controlled as well, creating and managing users, and assigning roles as needed.
+From the Wazuh user interface, identity and access management can be controlled by creating and managing users, and assigning roles as needed.

 Data visualization, mining, and analysis
 ----------------------------------------